saucelabs/sauce-docs/docs/api-testing/integrations/pagerduty-webhooks.md

 Our **Connector** feature enables you to track your Sauce Labs API Testing results in third-party apps outside of our platform.
 It seamlessly integrates API Testing into your day-to-day operations without disrupting workflows.
 Data is sent as an HTTP POST request containing a JSON payload.

 :::tip
-To stay organized and make monitoring easier, make sure to add clear names and/or tags to your Sauce Labs API Tests and Projects.
+Stay organized and facilitate monitoring by adding [tags](/api-testing/composer/other-components/#tag) and clear naming conventions to your API Tests and Projects.
 :::

 ## What You'll Need